 Later articles will be posted under Comments.

-• Further note: The former editors of Lingua are launching a replacement journal, Glossa, which will be Open Access.
+• The former editors of Lingua are launching a replacement journal, Glossa, which will be Open Access.
 See their message to Elsevier authors: Lingua Disinformation (Kai von Fintel, Language Log, 11-27-15) I "reiterate my call to the community not to work with Elsevier in propping up Zombie Lingua.
 Instead, get ready to support Glossa once it’s fully running in January."

 • What happens when you don't have open access, and researchers rail against the outrageous fees required to access articles?